shinwookim/SP2023-Notes/1550/04 Scheduling.md

 ### With time, CPU bound processes become I/O bound
 Thus, for our goals, we would prefer if the vast majority of the processes on our system are I/O bound (and they are!).
 Hence, the key question is: *Can we turn a CPU bound process into a I/O bound process?*

-The historical answer to this question was **better hardware**.
+The traditional answer to this question was **better hardware**.
 With faster CPUS, we could improve the computational parts of a CPU bound process.
 (Note that I/O bound process typically do not reap the benefits of a better CPU because most of their time is spend waiting for I/O and I/O access speed is not proportional to CPU speed).
-Now, if we can continuously improve the computational
+Now, if we can continuously improve the computational performance of a CPU bound program, eventually we will reach a point where the I/O access time overtakes the computational time.
+And hence our CPU bound program becomes an I/O bound program and interweaving processes become reasonable.

-We can make programs faster by using faster hardware (processes)
-- With more transistors, we can put more resources on the CPU.
-- With more transistors, we can have more cores (processing elements).
-- However, Moore's Law is dead :(
-^ Historical solution to making programs faster
+Historically, with [Moore's Law](https://en.wikipedia.org/wiki/Moore's_law), it was reasonable to expect that CPU speeds to increase at an exponential rate.
+However, in the modern day, this expectation is no longer reasonable, and this approach is less accepted.

 If we have a CPU that runs twice the speed, the CPU bound process runs around half the time (about).